Pat Summitt: 1980s

-The next season was a similar story – the Lady Vols had a good regular season, played a great tournament (reaching the Final Four for the second time in three years), but fell before winning the title.
+The next season was a similar story – the Lady Vols had a good regular season, played a great tournament (reaching the Final Four for the second time in three years), but fell 83–59 to USC before winning the title.

 In 1986–87, Tennessee broke through and defeated perennial power Louisiana Tech 67–44 to win the Lady Vols' first national title.
 Tennessee's Tonya Edwards was named the Most Outstanding Player in the Final Four.
 During the regular season, Summitt also earned her 300th win, an 87–66 victory over North Carolina.
-The next year in 1987–88, the Lady Vols were positioned to repeat, as Tennessee made it to the Final Four yet again.
+The next year in 1987–88, the Lady Vols were positioned to repeat as the #1 seed in the East region, as Tennessee made it to the Final Four yet again.
 However, Louisiana Tech avenged the previous year's championship game loss with a 9-point victory and went on to win the title.

 In 1988–89, the Lady Vols reached the Final Four for the fourth straight year.
 After eliminating Maryland by 12 points, Tennessee faced SEC rival Auburn for the national title.
 Auburn had lost by two points to Louisiana Tech in the NCAA title game the previous year and had suffered its only loss in the SEC Championship game by 15 points to Tennessee.
 The championship game was similar as Tennessee took home its second title in three years with a 76–60 victory.
 It was Tennessee's best season yet; the Lady Vols won 35 games while losing only two regular season contests to Auburn and Texas.
 The Lady Vols won every NCAA tournament game by at least 12 points.

 In 1989–90, the Lady Vols started off the season well, winning the SEC title.
 However, the team fell by 1 point to Auburn in the SEC Championship Game and lost in overtime to Virginia in the regional finals, one game shy of making a trip to the Final Four, which that year was held in Knoxville.
 Summitt accomplished another milestone that season with her 400th win, a 70–69 victory over South Carolina on January 25.